-Stewart Regan has quit as chief executive of the Scottish Football Association.
+Stewart Regan quits as Scottish FA chief executive

 The decision comes a week after he failed to land Michael O’Neill, the governing body’s number one target to be the new Scotland manager.

 Regan was also heavily criticised last week for arranging a Scotland summer tour to Peru and Mexico.

 Concerns were expressed over player burn out, with the players’ union, PFA Scotland, claiming it was a health and safety issue.

 Regan’s resignation comes almost eight years after he took up the position.

 He said in a statement: “I have devoted my time in Scotland to modernising, protecting, developing and promoting the game, whilst facing into some extremely challenging head winds during my time in the job.
 While it has been tough, I am proud to leave having overseen a period of significant change and substantial growth following the McLeish Report in 2010.